UWE Global Water Security Programme

-The UWE Bristol Global Water Security Project, which began in 2013 with support from International Water Security Network, is a chance for you to use your academic skills to make a difference – and experience life in a different country.
-Taking part could also improve both your employability and your chances of undertaking postgraduate studies once you have graduated.
+The UWE Bristol Global Water Security Programme is a chance for you to use your academic skills to make a difference – and experience life in a different country.
+Taking part could also improve both your employability and your chances of undertaking postgraduate studies once you've graduated.

-Successful applicants will receive support prior to, during and after their placement/internship experience, as well as financial assistance with costs from UWE Bristol.
+Successful applicants will receive support prior to, during and after their work experience.

 What can I do?

-Previous students have won prizes for their work – including the National Union of Journalists (Bristol branch) Student Journalism Prize, and the IWSN-UWE Bristol Student Prize.
+Previous students have won prizes for their work – including the National Union of Journalists (Bristol branch) Student Journalism Prize, the Institute for Environmental Sciences President’s Prize and the IWSN-UWE Bristol Student Prize.

 Where can I go?

 The following opportunities are available for summer 2020.

 Field sessions 22 June 2020-17 July 2020 and 20 July 2020-14 August 2020.

 Water Services Internships available for Social Sciences, Engineering, Water Science, and Journalism students.
 Work on any of the following projects in Kisoro District: